-The grading of Magic cards may create friction between buyers and sellers because grading is not an exact science.
+The grading of Magic and sportscards may create friction between buyers and sellers, owing to the fact that grading is not an exact science.
 Someone may consider a card to be Near Mint, while another may believe it to be in excellent condition.
 To some degree, these disputes are unavoidable, but we have put up a guide to help you grade your cards properly and avoid misunderstandings.

 Magic’s current rating system was inspired by baseball card grading.
 As early as 1995, the Inquest Gamer magazine used the Baseball card grading system for Magic cards.
-Mint, Near Mint, Excellent, Very Good, Good, Fair, and Poor were the recognized grades.
+Mint, Near Mint, Excellent, Very Good, Good, Fair, and Poor were the recognized grades at the time.
 Magic’s grading system has changed throughout time to meet the demands of Magic players.
-The wide range of grades was gradually replaced by fewer grades, particularly at the lower end.
-The six ratings from Excellent to Fair were reduced into Slightly Played and Played in the most severe instances.
+The wide range of grades was gradually replaced by a smaller number of grades, particularly at the lower end.
+The six ratings from Excellent to Fair were reduced into the categories Slightly Played and Played in the most severe instances.

-Because “a picture is worth a thousand words,” we have included some example photos to assist you in figuring out what condition your card is in.
+Because “a picture is worth a thousand words” we have included some example photos to assist you to figure out what condition your card is in.

 In most instances, grading a card as Mint makes little sense.
 A Mint card is worth approximately the same as a Near Mint card for in-print cards, but the grading requirements are much higher.
 On the other hand, really old cards (1993-94) may fetch a high price if they are in Mint condition.
 As a result, ‘Mint’ is primarily a grade for cards with a high collectors’ interest.
 A Near Mint grade is typically sufficient for cards that are sold primarily for playing purposes.